'That's how dictators get started': Sen. McCain defends free press

 Half-jokingly, McCain said, "a fundamental part of that new world order was a free press.
 I hate the press.
 I hate you especially.
 But the fact is we need you."

-His defense of the fourth estate came in response to a Friday tweet from President Donald Trump in which he called the media "the enemy of the American People."
+His defense of the media came in response to a Friday tweet from President Donald Trump in which he called certain news outlets "the enemy of the American People."

 Speaking from Germany, where he was attending the Munich Security Conference, McCain said that without a free press, "I am afraid that we would lose so much of our individual liberties over time.
 That's how dictators get started."